-Having an antivirus installed means that you can easily identify problem files as they invade your devices, making damage control much more likely.
+Having a better antivirus installed means that you can easily identify problem files as they invade your devices, making damage control much more likely.

 Antiviruses take the stress out of removing bad files too, not just scanning for them.
 Once nefarious files and their locations are found, you can remove and quarantine them effortlessly.